Orthopedic Residency Program

 - Identify as self-directed and self-motivated learners

-- Possess strong fundamentals in the principles of clinical reasoning and the application of manual examination and treatment procedures (Note: Completion of NAIOMT’s 500 level Course are required prior to beginning the Residency Program*)
+- Possess strong fundamentals in the principles of clinical reasoning and the application of manual examination and treatment procedures (Note: completion of NAIOMT’s 500 level coursework is required prior to beginning the Residency Program*)